PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 <rect class="bar" id="bar-United_Kingdom" ...></rect>
 ```

 Finally, an `<image>` element is added to draw the image.
-It uses the `icon()` function to get the complete path to the thumbnail, and references its clipping path via the `clip-path` attribute, as shown below:
+It uses the `icon()` function to get the complete path to the thumbnail, and references its clipping path via the `clip-path` attribute, as shown here:

 ```js
 function joinEnter(enter) {